PMAU-yahoo/maisotsenko_cycle/README.md

 What inputs are needed (weather files, HX dimensions...)

-What ouputs the user gets (heat exchanged, temperature and humidity of working and product flows...)
+What outputs the user gets (heat exchanged, temperature and humidity of working and product flows...)